License Plate Protection

 ALMOST half the state's 65 mobile speed cameras have not been tested annually as required by law, sparking fears tens of thousands of fines may have been illegally issued.

-Police records show one mobile camera was not checked for almost two years.
+records show one mobile camera was not checked for almost two years.

 Ten others were not tested for between 13 and 19 months and 15 were tested between a week and four weeks after their annual check was due.